Queen Anne's County Parks

 The Maryland Department of Natural Resources and Queen Anne’s County have created a new water trails map and guide to lead paddlers along six separate water trail routes in the Kent Island area of Queen Anne’s County.
 The colorful guide, printed on waterproof, tear-proof paper, was designed primarily for those touring by small, non-motorized boats, such as kayaks and canoes, but also provides information on motorized recreational boating access sites in the area.
 The map and guide features practical information and details on access points and paddling routes along the Chesapeake Bay, Eastern Bay, Chester River, Prospect Bay, Thompson Creek, and Warehouse Creek.

-Island Dog Park has two fenced areas, one for little dogs another for larger breeds.
+Island Dog Park located in Stevensville, Maryland, has two fenced in areas, one for little dogs another for larger breeds.
 Each is equipped with agility equipment for your dogs pleasure.
 The park also offers benches, picnic tables, and a water fountain designed to serve both people and dogs!
+Please see the map below for park location.

 Dog Beach at Matapeake Clubhouse and Public Beach